huntrar/scrape/README.md

     optional arguments:
-      -h, --help            show this help message and exit -f [FILTER [FILTER ...]], --filter [FILTER [FILTER ...]] filter lines by keywords, text only
-      -c [CRAWL [CRAWL ...]], --crawl [CRAWL [CRAWL ...]] enter keywords to crawl links
+      -h, --help            show this help message and exit -c [CRAWL [CRAWL ...]], --crawl [CRAWL [CRAWL ...]] keywords to crawl links by
       -ca, --crawl-all      crawl all links
+      -f [FILTER [FILTER ...]], --filter [FILTER [FILTER ...]] filter lines of text by keywords
       -l LIMIT, --limit LIMIT
-                            crawl page limit
+                            set crawl page limit
-      -t, --text            write to text instead of pdf -vb, --verbose        show pdfkit messages
-      -v, --version         display current version
+      -p, --pdf             write to pdf instead of text -r, --restrict        restrict domain to that of the seed url -v, --version         display current version
+      -vb, --verbose        print pdfkit log messages

 ## Author
 * Hunter Hammond (huntrar@gmail.com)

 ## Notes
-* Unless specified using the --text flag, all webpages are saved as pdf files using pdfkit.

-* The --filter flag may be used in conjunction with --text to only save lines matching one or more keywords provided

-* Subsequent links may be followed by entering --crawl-all or --crawl. --crawl accepts a list of substrings to control which URL's to crawl, while --crawl-all will attempt to follow links indefinitely.
+* --pdf can be used to save web pages as pdf's, they are saved to text by default.

+* Text can be filtered by passing one or more regexps to --filter.

+* To crawl subsequent pages, enter --crawl followed by one or more regexps or instead enter --crawl-all.

+* To restrict the domain to the seed url's domain, use --strict, otherwise any domain may be followed.

-* There is no limit to the number of pages to be crawled unless one is set using the --limit flag, thus to cancel crawling and begin processing simply press Ctrl-C.
+* There is no limit to the number of pages to be crawled unless one is set with --limit, thus to cancel crawling and begin processing simply press Ctrl-C.